timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 ### When making a release

 Making a release is incredibly easy using the [app interface](https://github.com/JuliaRegistries/Registrator.jl#via-the-github-app): just bump the `version` in your `Project.toml` (you can make simple edits directly in your browser) and make a commit comment on GitHub.
-Be sure to check the general registry PR (after it has finished running its tests) for any constraints on the release.
+A few moments later, you should see a second commment linking to a pull request in General.
+Be sure to check it (after it has finished running its tests) for any errors it detects, as these will block automatic merging and thus prevent you from registering the release.

 For major release events (new packages, important new functionality, or key breaking changes), posting an announcement on Julia discourse's [package announcements](https://discourse.julialang.org/c/package-announcements) is recommended.